 PDA Profile and Demand Avoidance

 PDA traits appear in some autistic learners (PDA Society, 2023).
-These learners are highly sensitive to demands.
-Standard EBSA interventions may make things worse.
-Therefore, understanding PDA is essential.
+These learners are highly sensitive to demands and perceived loss of control.
+Standard EBSA interventions may make things worse when they rely on pressure, rewards or fixed exposure steps.
+Teachers should reduce demand language, offer controlled choices and co-create the next small return-to-school step.

 However, school refusal can be complex, involving various issues (Kearney, 2008).
 Exposure may help learners with anxiety-based avoidance (Last et al., 1998).
 Yet, focusing solely on exposure may not work for all learners (Heyne & King, 2004).